a2stuff/a2d/res/notes/testplan.md

 * On a IIgs, go to Control Panel, check RGB Color.
 Verify that the display shows in color.
 Special > Disk Copy....
 Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
 Verify that the display remains in color.
 * On a IIgs, go to Control Panel, uncheck RGB Color.
 Verify that the display shows in monochrome.
 Special > Disk Copy....
 Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
 Verify that the display resets to monochrome.

+* Configure a system with a RAMDisk in Slot 3, e.g. using RAM.DRV.SYSTEM or RAMAUX.SYSTEM.
+Launch DeskTop.
+Special > Disk Copy....
+Verify that the RAMDisk appears.
+* Configure a system with 9 or fewer drives.
+Launch DeskTop.
+Special > Disk Copy....
+Verify that the scrollbar is inactive.
+* Configure a system with 10 or more drives.
+Launch DeskTop.
+Special > Disk Copy....
+Verify that the scrollbar is active.

 # Alerts

 * Launch DeskTop.
 Trigger an alert with only OK (e.g. running a shortcut with disk ejected).
 Verify that Escape key closes alert.